shikhirsingh/ExtJS-AppCamp-Govt/Instructions/04-Classes/README.md

 ```

 * Visit [http://localhost:1841/appcamp](http://localhost:1841/appcamp/), and notice there is no stying anymore.
 This is because the CSS variables are no longer present.
+Troubleshooting: If you are getting a failed an error "Failed to resolve dependency AppCamp.Application" in the terminal window, please stop sencha app watch (Ctrl+C).
+Run the command 'sencha app build development' and re-run sencha app watch.

 # Step 3: Let's add SASS Styling

 Next, we convert all CSS styling to SASS

-* Unzip [this file](sass.zip) and move its contents to the /appcamp/sass/src/ directory
+* Unzip [this file](sass.zip) and move its contents to the appcamp/sass/src/ directory

 Your file structure should look like this after you are finished unzipping and moving the files
 ```